crunaprotocol/cruna-protocol/README.md

 ## History

+**1.0.0-beta.2**
+- Fix typo in CrunaRegistry function name
+- Reorganize folders and files
+- Add function to check if plugins needs to be reset on vault transfer

 **1.0.0-beta.1**
 - Improve the function `authorizePluginToTransfer` so that it disallows only temporarily a plugin to transfer the NFT